rbCAS/rbcas.github.com/docs/installation/index.md

 */5 * * * * cd /path/to/CASinoApp && RAILS_ENV=production bundle exec rake casino_core:cleanup:all > /dev/null
 {% endhighlight %}

-You can easily add it with the following command:
+If you used the CASinoApp, you can easily add it with the following command:

 {% highlight bash %}
 bundle exec whenever --update-crontab CASino
 {% endhighlight %}